factorhouse/kafka-local/README.md

 ## Run Kpow Community Edition (Optional)

+The community edition of Kpow for Apache Kafka is free to use by individuals and organisations, you should check it out..

 ![Kpow UI](/resources/img/kpow-overview.png)

 Start a local Kafka cluster with the configuration in this repository then: